kavisek/new-mac-performance-testing/README.md

-# new-mac-performance-testing
+# New Mac Performance Testing

-This is a repo on performance testing a back for python and machine learning development.
-Contains some simple python scripts.
+This is a epo for performance testing a backend for Python and machine learning development..
+Contains some simple Python scripts.

 - Python Matrix Multiplication
 - GPU Benchmarking (Pytorch) (Notebook)